 Individuals with access to the Swarthmore College network have the following obligations and responsibilities:

 - To respect other people and the College's intellectual environment.
-Use of the network may not violate federal, state, or local law, including the laws of defamation, forgery, copyright/trademark infringement, and harassment.
+Use of the network may not violate federal, state, or local law, including, but not limited to the laws of defamation, forgery, copyright/trademark infringement, and harassment.
 The copying or serving of copyrighted material such as music, movies, and other multimedia is strictly forbidden.